bevgreen/resco_code_challenge/README.md

 - No external job queues or cache servers needed for this project.
 - Backend and frontend communicate via REST API.

-## Deployment Instructions

-1. Ensure Ruby 3.2.2 and PostgreSQL are installed.
-2. Clone the repo.
-3. Run `./start_app.sh` locally.
-4. Adjust `BACKEND_URL` if deploying backend separately.
-5. Deploy Rails apps as normal (e.g., using Heroku, Render, or VPS).